nbara/python-meegkit/README.md

 Original python implementation by Pedro Alcocer:
 https://github.com/pealco

-Only CCA, SNS, DSS and STAR have been properly tested so far.
-TSCPA gives inaccurate results.
+Only CCA, SNS, DSS, STAR and robust detrending have been properly tested so far.
+TSCPA may give inaccurate results due to insufficient testing (PR welcome!)

 ### References